andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 }
 ```

-After running into issues where I couldn't access my website post-redeploy, I persisted the docker container's `/var/www/.cache` directory across docker deploys as a volume.
+After running into issues where I couldn't access my website post-redeploy, I persisted the docker container's `/var/www/.cache` directory across docker deploys as a [docker volume](https://docs.docker.com/storage/volumes/).
 If this is not done, the SSL certificate updates each deploy.
 Clients (browsers) consequentially don't trust the newly-deployed service with its changed certificate.
 My docker compose file, `docker-compose-prod.yml` is below.
 It shows how the certificate directory is configured as a container "volume" on the host-machine.

 ```
 version: '3'